sudheera96/Group-4--Hunt-game/README.md

 There is a competition with ID CI4011 in which 19 players have formed into 4 teams with 5 members in three teams and 4 members in one team.
 Two quests have used 4 locations each to form a hunt and based on the time taken by the teams, the teams have been scored accordingly.

+We have tested a simulation using sample data.
+We introduced only one competition which can access two quests created by two users which are madeup using the locations identified.
+We thought of introducing points system to the location so that points can be issued to teams based on the locations covered instead of other parameters.

 We issue a final team score to each team and then we compare scores and finalize a winner.

 ### User entity with sample data